 Enroll-HD is a multi-site clinical observational study that assess its participants on an annual basis.
 There are over 13,000 active participants worldwide, at 148 sites in 15 countries.
 Types of assessments used includes cognitive, behavioral, motor, and physiological, as well as demographic information and HD family history.
 You will also have a blood draw.
 Both people with and without HD can participate – this includes pre-symptomatic and symptomatic patients, those with unknown HD status, and family members.
 Furthermore, this study leads as a platform for future HD clinical research.

-For information about this study, please contact: Etta Goldman (firstname.lastname@example.org)
+For information about this study, please contact: Etta Bernard (formerly Goldman) (firstname.lastname@example.org)